5aurabhRanjan/nestedbayes/RSA.md

 Both reactive idioms and learned heuristic factors (etc) may have a role to play.

+## Uncertain agents
+For uncertain speakers the appropriate utility is not log-probability of the known state (because there isn't one); instead we have used KL-distance from the belief distribution of the speaker to the posterior distribution of the `literalListener`.
+This complicates matters somewhat for approximate inference techniques because KL can be hard to estimate (especially from samples).

 # Learning
 If we want to scale RSA to real-world applications, we will need to cover a much wider portion of language and world-knowledge.